lelandcypress/Horiseon/README.md

     </footer>
 ```

-*WHEN I view the title element*
-*THEN I find a concise, descriptive titleConcise Descriptive title*
-I updated the title tags from "website"
+* Updated the title tags from "website".

 ![Original Tab](readme_images/Old_Web_Tab.PNG)

-To Horiseon, I've also added a logo to the brower tab
+* To Horiseon, I've also added a logo to the brower tab.

 Code: